dawsonblack/Discord-Airdrop/README.md

 5. Copy the request URL at the top and paste that into the 'my_airdrop_server' variable in the python file
 6. Scroll down to requerst headers and copy the Authorization ID.
 This will be pasted into the auth value in the python file

 #### The program should be ready for use now, set it to open with python or terminal so that you can simply double click to accept airdrop.
-Remember that if you typed a message into your server to grab the request info to delete that (or send the stop key).
+Remember that if you typed a message into your server to grab the request info, you will need to either delete it or send the stop key.
 I recommend saving the file to your desktop, wherever you save it is where any downloaded files will be saved by default.